linrrr/Spiking-Mix-A-Modified-Regularization-Method-Designed-for-Spiking-Neural-Network/README.md

 <br>This model still uses the LIF model to accumulate the membrane voltage.
 <br>This method can reduce the time-step required for conversion.
 #### Architectures
-For network architectures, we support ResNet and Wide-Resnet.
+For network architectures, we support ResNet and Wide-ResNet.
 # Spiking-Mix